2024–25 NBA season: Personnel

 The San Antonio Spurs hired Jacob Tobey to be their new TV play-by-play announcer this season following the retirement of Bill Land.
 Tobey previously held play-by-play roles with Fox Sports and the Pac-12 Network.

 The Philadelphia 76ers home game on March 3, as well as the Boston Celtics home game on March 5, was called by Mike Tirico, in preparation for his new role as the lead play-by-play announcer on NBC next season.
 These games marked the first time Tirico called NBA games since the 2015–16 season, while at ESPN.

+Attendances

+The average attendance was 18,147.
+The 2023–24 NBA teams by average home attendance: